livetrails/targetjs/README.md

 - `width` animates from 100 → 250 → 100px, in 50 steps with 10ms pauses.
 - `height` follows `width` and scales dynamically with its value.
 The `$` postfix means it is activated each time the proceding target executes. `prevTargetValue` refers to the previous target's value, which in this case is `width`.

-The 'box' specifies the 'id' of the div element.
-If a div with the same id exists, it will be used instead of creating a new one.
-If no id is specified, the framework will generate a unique one.

 ![first example](https://targetjs.io/img/quick1_3.gif)

 ```bash